lamorim-net/lamorim-net.github.io/index.md

 layout: home
 title: Luiz Amorim
 ---

-I'm a passionate product and advertising leader.
+I'm a passionate product and advertising builder.

-Married to Josi.
-Girl dad.

 Some things about me: